North Hills, Los Angeles: Public schools

-Local School District Administration
+Local school district administration

+North Hills schools are locally administered by the Regional Superintendent for LAUSD Region North.
+The neighborhood schools are represented in the LAUSD Board of Education by the members for district 3, which covers most of North Hills West, and district 6, which covers North Hills East and a portion of West including Gledhill Street Elementary and Monroe High.

+Public Charter Schools

+Valor Academy High School is a free public charter high school in North Hills.
+It is under the Bright Star Schools administration which operates eight other schools across Los Angeles.
+Valor Academy Elementary School and Valor Academy Middle School are also in North Hills and within close distance of each other.
+As of 2025, there are 530 students attending Valor Academy High School.

 Private schools

 The private and parochial schools in North Hills include Valley Park Baptist, Valley Presbyterian School, Heritage Christian, Our Lady of Peace, and Church of the Living Word.
 Los Angeles Baptist High School also serves the community and in 2012, was combined with Heritage Christian High School.

 Several North Hills residents serve as host families to international students studying in the US.
 As of early 2014, about 50 foreign exchange students are attending school in the North Hills area.
 Host families get to share their way of life and culture with the students, and at the same time learn more about the students and their home countries.

 Public library

 The Los Angeles Public Library Mid-Valley Regional Branch, one of the biggest in the San Fernando Valley, is located on Nordhoff Street at Woodley Avenue in North Hills.

 Infrastructure

+Transport

 California Interstate 405 has direct access to the neighborhood on two points: exit 68 on Roscoe Boulevard and exit 69 on Nordhoff Street.
-Main thoroughfares include Sepulveda and Roscoe Boulevards; Hayvenhurst, Woodley, and Haskell Avenues; Lassen, Plummer, and Nordhoff Streets.
-These thoroughfares, as is the case in the most of the San Fernando Valley. are arranged in a grid pattern with north–south ways labeled as avenues and east–west ways labeled as streets.
+Main thoroughfares include Sepulveda and Roscoe boulevards; Hayvenhurst, Woodley, and Haskell avenues; Lassen, Plummer, and Nordhoff streets.
+These thoroughfares, as is the case in most of the San Fernando Valley, are arranged in a grid pattern with north–south ways labeled as avenues and east–west ways labeled as streets.

-Bicycle infrastructure in the neighborhood includes marked street-side bike lanes on Devonshire Street, on Nordhoff Street starting eastward from Orion Avenue, Parthenia Street eastward from Burnet Avenue, and south-north lanes on Woodley Avenue.
+Bicycle infrastructure in the neighborhood includes marked street-side bike lanes on Devonshire Street, on Nordhoff Street starting eastward from Orion Avenue, Parthenia Street eastward from Burnet Avenue, and south–north lanes on Woodley Avenue.
 Plummer Street is designated as a bike route, allowing cyclists to share space with other vehicular traffic.

 The Los Angeles County Metropolitan Transportation Authority operates Metro Bus local lines 152, 166, 167, 234, and 237 through the neighborhood and the Los Angeles Department of Transportation's Panorama City/Van Nuys DASH route also runs through part of the neighborhood.